codemage/firebot-deepbot-importer/README.md

-# Starter Firebot Custom Script in Typescript
+# Deepbot CSV Importer -- Custom Script for FireBot Twitch bot

+This imports DeepBot CSV viewer data into [FireBot](https://firebot.app).

+Currently it only works if you first use the xlsx import built into FireBot to create all the users first; this will then correct their currency and last seen dates.

 ### Setup
-1. Create a new repo based off this template (Click "Use this Template" above) or simply fork it
-2. `npm install`
+1. Check out this repository and run `npm install`

 ### Building
 Dev: